 A Georgia Takata airbag lawyer notes safety officials have determined that a Takata airbag was responsible for the death of a Georgia man.
 This tenth fatality linked to Takata airbags has prompted safety officials to announce a recall of millions of more vehicles equipped with Takata airbags.
 A Georgia defective airbag lawsuit may be an option for people who have been injured or families of loved ones killed by defective airbags.

-For more information, contact the Georgia Injury Attorney Group today.
+For more information, contact Attorney Group for Georgia today.
 Our consultations are free, confidential and without any obligation on your part.
 We can help answer your questions, and if you choose to pursue a claim we can connect you with an affiliated Georgia Takata airbag lawyer who can assist you throughout the legal process.

 Officials: Georgia Airbag Death Is The First In A Non-Honda Vehicle